R-CF/ncdfCF/README.md

 #>  standard_name NC_CHAR    4     time
 #>  actual_range  NC_DOUBLE  2     20270, 20273
 ```

-The timestamp strings in the third dimension have been correctly
-interpreted as a time series and a `CFAxisTime` instance is created for
-it.

 You can further modify the resulting `CFArray` by setting other
 properties, such as attributes or a coordinate reference system.
 Once